- University for Digital Technologies in

 The aim of DTMD is to offer postgraduate continuing education master courses in medicine and dentistry as well as special education and continuing education certificates for dental technicians.
 In addition, the DTMD University is intensively involved in the further training of nursing staff for mobile and stationary care.
 Digitalisation will fundamentally change the working world in nursing.
 New technologies will open up new perspectives but will also redesign existing processes and fields of work.

-Digitisation in medicine and dentistry
+Digitalisation in medicine and dentistry

 - Technical interpretation

-- Organizational interpretation
+- Organisational interpretation

-Digitization describes the transfer of tasks that were previously performed by humans to the computer or robot.
+Digitisation describes the transfer of tasks that were previously performed by humans to the computer or robot.

 Future-oriented postgraduate continuing education measures must do justice to both interpretations.